ShreeCodesThings/Lab_Management_System/README.md

 The project was inspired by a challenge that might have occurred as a part of post pandemic and healthcare reporting.
+It serves as a centralized repository helping with Lab Management.

 The project builds on a data model that was ideated to hold different moving parts and also enable reporting through multiple tables.